zonemaster/zonemaster/docs/public/specifications/test-zones/Delegation-TP/delegation02.md

 NON-DISTINCT-2                | DEL_NS_SAME_IP, CHILD_NS_SAME_IP         | 2)
 NON-DISTINCT-3                | DEL_NS_SAME_IP, CHILD_NS_SAME_IP         | 2)

+* (1) All tags except for those specified as "Forbidden message tags" (no instances for these test scenarios)
+* (2) All tags except for those specified as "Mandatory message tags"

 ## Zone setup for test scenarios

 Assumptions for the scenario specifications unless otherwise specified for the